STIA1113-GROUP-C-WAN-RUI-YIN/PROJECT/README.md

 C)Try running all 1-7 services.

-*Please tell me if there is anything wrong.
+//Please tell me if there is anything wrong.
-*Feel free to ask me if you have any questions.
+//Feel free to ask me if you have any questions.
-*You may give your opinions in whatsapp group.
+//You may give your opinions in whatsapp group.
 THANK YOU.